breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 ## The Response Code

-The response code is 200 by default, and 500 if there is an unknown error.
-If you want to respond to the client with a different code you will have to specify it like this:
+The response code is 200 by default and 500 if there is an unknown error.
+If you want to respond to the client with a different code, you will have to specify it like this:

 ```python
 from flask import Flask, jsonify